whatsupfudd/practical-haskell-1/README.md

 </div>

 <p>
-To run the introduction, use <i>docker compose</i> with the following file:
+To run the introduction, use <i>docker compose</i> with the following file (be careful, the README rendering may take away some required tabbing):
 </p>
 <pre>
 services: